bit-tech001/Cyrptozes-A-Modern-Crypto-Dashboard-/README.md

-🚀 Cryptozes – Modern Crypto Dashboard 💹
+ #Cryptozes – Modern Crypto Dashboard

 Cryptozes is a modern, responsive, and real-time cryptocurrency tracking dashboard built with React.js.
 It provides live crypto prices, volume updates, and interactive charts using real-time market data APIs.
 The project is deployed seamlessly on Netlify.